ergoplatform/ergodocs/docs/dev/scs/syntax.md

 - **Immutable Values**: In ErgoScript, you define values using `val`, ensuring immutability (similar to constants in other languages).
 Unlike Scala, ErgoScript does not support the `var` keyword, meaning all values are immutable.
 - **Array Access**: Both Scala and ErgoScript use round parentheses for array access.
 For example, `OUTPUTS(0)` refers to the first element of the `OUTPUTS` array.
 - **Functional Programming**: ErgoScript supports functional programming constructs such as `foreach`, `exists`, and `fold`, making it easier to work with collections.
+More details on these can be found in the [ErgoScript Compiler Documentation](https://github.com/ScorexFoundation/sigmastate-interpreter/blob/develop/docs/ergoscript-compiler.md).
 - **Boolean Predicates**: ErgoScript programs, like ErgoTree, consist of sequences of boolean predicates connected using `&&` (and) and `||` (or).
 - **Cryptographic Operations**: ErgoScript supports cryptographic operations with `BigInt` and `GroupElement` types, allowing for addition, multiplication, and exponentiation.
 Note that `BigInt` operations in ErgoScript are performed modulo `2^256`, so overflow management is crucial.